Hello! I'm Elizabeth.

-I'm also mom to a neurodivergent son and a very typical cat.
+I'm also mom to a neurodivergent son and a very typical cat and we live in a house that used to be a railroad station.

 My Story...